Step 1: Log in to your account on FOM PortfolioBuilder.

-Supervisors can use the filters, tags, or search features to find a particular PDP item and can open up the PDP Item to see further details or make comments.
+The PDP page shows the trainee's Portfolio Development Plan.
+It shows any PDP Items the trainee is currently working on in a list with a brief summary of each one.
+You can use the filters, tags, or search features to find a particular PDP item and can open up the PDP Item to see further details or make comments.

-Supervisors can click on the activity to view further details including any mapped competencies, any followups or to post a comment.
+You can click on the activity to view further details including any mapped competencies, any followups or to post a comment.

-The links to individual activities on the right of of the competencies allow the supervisor to open an activity and view it's content.
+The links to individual activities on the right of the competencies can be opened to view the activity's content.
 The bars show how many other competencies an activity has been mapped to.

 If you are a supervisor and cannot see a trainee's portfolio card that you supervise, it may be that they have not added you as their supervisor, or have added you with the wrong email address.